KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

             A basic Unsharp Mask sharpening algorithm is used.

             -  Sharpen Amount: The amount of sharpening to apply.
 Higher values denoise more.
-               Set to 0 to disable sharpenoing.
+               Set to 0 to disable sharpening.

             -  Sharpen Kernal.
 The size of the kernal used for sharpening in pixels (usually 5 or 7 works well).
 Choose an odd integer.